About me

 I have a Master’s Degree in Economics, and I am pursuing a PhD in the same field.
 I worked for 12 years as the director of Montes Claros, a university residence in Lisbon.
 Recently, I was appointed financial co-director of Opus Dei in Portugal, assisting the regional vicar with financial and economic matters.
 My main responsibilities include the preparation and control of the institutional budget; the preparation of economic and financial studies to support decision-making; the monitoring of the economic sustainability of formation and social service projects in which the Prelature is a partner; and the promotion of the values of the Catholic Church social teaching.
 Opus Dei is a Catholic organization to which I have belonged since 2005.
 In addition, I am an Invited Teaching Assistant in Economics at the Católica-Lisbon School of Business, as well as at the ISCTE-IUL University Institute of Lisbon.

-I am also a lyric baritone, executive director of the quartet 4 Voices and a member of the Lisbon Chamber Choir, one of the most prestigious and ancient choirs in Portugal.
+I am also a lyric baritone — executive director of the quartet 4 Voices and a member of the Lisbon Chamber Choir.
+More about my music →

 Research